Windows error | DriverFinder - We Make Drivers Work for You

 Disable power saving altogether

-In general, disabling the power saving is not the desired option, but it can actually be used to solve the DRIVER_POWER_STATE_FAILURE error.
+In general, disabling the power saving is not the desired option, but it can actually be used to solve the DRIVER POWER STATE FAILURE error.
 By disabling all power-saving options, no power changes take place, and as a result, devices do not cause this error.

 You can use the Control Panel in Windows to change the power settings.